openharmony/docs/en/application-dev/internationalization/intl-guidelines.md

 2. Compare two strings.

    Call the **compare** method to compare two input strings.
 This method returns a value as the comparison result.
 The return value **-1** indicates that the first string is shorter than the second string, the return value **1** indicates that the first string is longer than the second string, and the return value **0** indicates that the two strings are of equal lengths.
+This allows you to sort character strings based on the comparison result.

    ```js
    var str1 = "first string";